Bayesian Context Trees: Modelling and exact inference for discrete time series

 Overall, the \BCT\ and the best-BIC-VLMC algorithms achieve the best performance in terms of scores, and they learn part of the true underlying tree.
 VLMC has a marginally better BIC score whereas the \BCT\ algorithm has a slightly better AIC score (by approximately 1\% in both cases).
 More importantly, the \BCT\ MAP model $T_1^*$ has an additional full branch at depth 4 that reveals more of the true underlying structure, and the \BCTk\ identifies the true model as $T_4^*$.

-{\bf Discussion. } In the results on simulated data above and in the two examples in Section~\ref{s:scores2} of the supplementary material, the \BCT~and \BCTk~algorithms consistently give the most accurate model fit, with the best-BIC version of VLMC often giving similar results.
-In terms of complexity, the \BCT~algorithm is more efficient than either VLMC or MTD, typically by at least two orders of magnitude, since it does not require any tuning.
-The \BCT~framework has the additional advantage of identifying not just a single model, but the top $k$ {\em a posteriori} most likely models, together with their exact prior and posterior probabilities.
+{\bf Discussion.} In the results on simulated data above and in the two examples in Section~\ref{s:scores2} of the supplementary material, the \BCT~and \BCTk~algorithms consistently give the most accurate model fit, with the best-BIC version of VLMC often giving similar results.
+The \BCT~framework has the advantage of identifying not just a single model, but the top $k$ {\em a posteriori} most likely models, together with their exact prior and posterior probabilities.
+And, importantly, in terms of complexity, the \BCT~algorithm is more efficient than either VLMC or MTD, typically by at least two orders of magnitude, since it does not require any tuning.

-{\sl VLMC. } The default and best-AIC versions of VLMC generally gave similar or identical models, usually much larger than the true underlying model, in rather typical examples of overfitting.
+{\sl VLMC.} The default and best-AIC versions of VLMC generally gave similar or identical models, usually much larger than the true underlying model, in rather typical examples of overfitting.
 The best-BIC-VLMC was found to be much more accurate in revealing significant parts of the true model, as expected in view of the earlier AIC-vs-BIC discussion.
 The resulting models were smaller, which is consistent with the observation that optimizing the BIC score led to larger values for the cut-off parameter $K$ and more frequent pruning.
 For the best-AIC and best-BIC versions, we executed VLMC approximately 500 times with different values of $K\in[1,10]$.
 Although a smaller range ($2.8\leq K\leq 6$) was used by \cite{buhlmann:04}, we found it often necessary to look further; e.g., for the financial data in Section~\ref{s:FB} of the supplementary material the best value was found to be close to 10, and for the genetic data in Section~\ref{s:realdata} it was larger than~$20$.
 In most cases, using fewer runs resulted in different models giving poor fits.